NgModules help organize an application into cohesive blocks of functionality.

 What kinds of modules should I have and how should I use them?

-Every app is different and developers have varying levels of experience and comfort with the available choices.
+Every app is different.
+Developers have various levels of experience and comfort with the available choices.
 Some suggestions and guidelines appear to have wide appeal.

-The following is preliminary guidance based on early experience using Angular modules in a few applications.
+The following is preliminary guidance based on early experience using NgModules in a few applications.
 Read with appropriate caution and reflection.

 SharedModule with the components, directives, and pipes that you use